 - Never leave your hat in a place where it can get really hot, because heat can damage the hat.
 This is especially true for felt hats.

 - When cleaning your hat, let it dry first, then dust it off with a hat brush, soft sponge, or a dry cloth.
 Always brush the crown and top of the brim along the perimeter counter-clockwise, but brush the bottom of the brim in a clockwise motion.

 - During the long periods when you're not wearing your hat, the best place to store it is in the hat box as that will protect it from dust, sunlight, and damage.

 Last but not least, especially if you're superstitious, never put your hat on your bed.
 True, placing it there won't damage either the hat or the bed, but an old western superstition claims that this brings bad luck.

-Need some cowgirl chic jewelry to wear with your hat like the pretty ladies in the picture above?
+Need some cowgirl chic hat bands to wear on your hat?
 Why, Buckaroo Bling has a solution for that!
 Click the picture below to shop our hat bands ⬇️